rbisdorff/Digraph3/docSphinx/tutorial.rst

        2nd last ranked ['C-HKK']
      1st last ranked ['S-HKK']

 In :numref:`aliceRankingByChoosing`, we find confirmed that the *Interpreter* studies appear all preferrred to the *Translator* studies.
 Furthermore, the Interpreter studies in *Saarbrücken* appear preferred to the same studies in *Heidelberg*.
 The *Köln* alternative is apparently the preferred one of all the *Translater* studies.
-And, second-last and last ranked appear the *Foreign Correspondent* and the *Specialised Secretary* studies.
+And, the *Foreign Correspondent* and the *Specialised Secretary* studies appear second-last and last ranked.

 Yet, how *robust* are our findings with respect to potential settings of the decision objectives importance and the performance criteria significance ?